 Sunworks (SUNW) vs. Its Competitors Head-To-Head Comparison

 Sunworks (NASDAQ: SUNW) is one of 56 public companies in the “ENERGY-ALT SRCS” industry, but how does it weigh in compared to its peers?
-We will compare Sunworks to related businesses based on the strength of its dividends, profitability, risk, earnings, institutional ownership, valuation and analyst recommendations.
+We will compare Sunworks to similar companies based on the strength of its risk, earnings, valuation, analyst recommendations, institutional ownership, dividends and profitability.

-This table compares Sunworks and its peers gross revenue, earnings per share and valuation.
+This table compares Sunworks and its peers top-line revenue, earnings per share (EPS) and valuation.

 |